-The Department makes an effort to determine in advance of each meeting whether any Board member should not participate in any particular case.
+The Planning Department attempts to determine in advance of each meeting whether any Board member should not or is unavailable to participate in any particular case.
 Because the Board has a full contingent of alternate members, the Department then attempts to arrange for the appearance of an alternate member for the regular member who is unable to participate.
-Quorum requirements for the Board are set under State law and the UDO, and the Board cannot hear a case if there are fewer than four participating members.
-If a Board member is recused from the hearing after it has been called and no alternate is present, leaving the Board with less than a quorum, the case cannot be heard and will be continued until the next regularly scheduled meeting of the Board.
+Quorum requirements for the Board are set under state law and the UDO, and the Board cannot hear a case if there are fewer than four participating members.
+If a Board member is recused from the hearing after it has been called and no alternate is present, leaving the Board with less than a quorum, the case cannot be heard and will be continued.

-12. WHAT ARE THE REASONS THAT A BOARD MEMBER COULD NOT PARTICIPATE IN A PARTICULAR HEARING?
+12. WHEN SHOULD A BOARD MEMBER NOT PARTICIPATE IN A HEARING?